Supervisory Framework

 The Tier Rating determines the granularity of our risk assessment:

-• For pension plans in Tier 5 we assign an ORR that considers the four risk categories.
+• For pension plans in Tier 5 we assign an ORR that considers the four rating categories.

-• For larger and/or more complex pension plans, we also assign ratings for each of the four risk categories on the same 1 to 8 scale as the ORR.
+• For larger and/or more complex pension plans, we also assign ratings for each of the four rating categories on the same 1 to 8 scale as the ORR.

 Ratings are designed to respond quickly to the most serious risks